tysongach/Autorewebinamer/README.md

 # Autorewebinamer

-An Automator workflow and Finder service for renaming files so they're web-friendly.
+An Automator workflow and Finder service for renaming files so they’re web-friendly.

 ## What Does it Do?

-- Replaces spaces with dashes
+- Replaces spaces with a dash
-- Replaces underscores (_) with dashes
+- Replaces underscores (_) with a dash
-- Replaces ampersands (&) with dashes
+- Replaces ampersands (&) with a dash
-- Replaces pound signs (#) with dashes
+- Replaces pound signs (#) with a dash
-- Replaces the common string of ’ - ’ with a single dash
+- Replaces the common string of ’ - ’ with a dash

-These swap-outs are what work for me, but I highly encourage you to pop open the workflow in Automator and adjust to your needs.
+These swap-outs are what work for me, but I highly encourage you to open the workflow in Automator and adjust to your needs.

 ## Installation

-To install as a Finder Service, simply double-click ‘Rename for Web - Finder Service’ and choose **Install**.
+To install as a Finder Service, double-click ‘Rename for Web - Finder Service’ and choose **Install**.

 Run the workflow by right clicking a file(s) and choosing **Rename for Web** under **Services**.